-A balanced diet rich in vitamins, antioxidants and essential nutrients can do wonders for your kidneys.
+A balanced diet rich in vitamins, antioxidants, and essential nutrients can work wonders for kidney health.

-Certain foods contain natural compounds that help eliminate toxins, lower blood pressure, and reduce the workload of the kidneys.
+Certain foods contain natural compounds that help eliminate toxins, lower blood pressure, and reduce the workload on the kidneys.

-If you want to take proper care of your kidneys, these 7 powerful foods are a great start, according to the Times of India.
+If you want to take proper care of your kidneys, these 7 powerful foods are a great starting point, according to the Times of India.

-Red bell peppers are low in potassium, safe for people with kidney disease, and high in vitamins A and C – both powerful antioxidants that help reduce inflammation and cellular stress.
-They also contain lycopene, which supports immunity and heart health.
-Their vibrant color and crunchy texture make them a great addition to salads, stir-fries, or snacks.
+Red bell peppers are low in potassium, making them safe for people with kidney disease, and are packed with vitamins A and C—both powerful antioxidants that help reduce inflammation and cellular stress.
+These peppers also contain lycopene, which supports immunity and cardiovascular health.
+Their vibrant color and crisp texture make them a great addition to salads, stir-fries, or snacks.

 Red bell peppers are low in potassium, making them safe for people with kidney disease.